sbabic/swupdate/_sources/swupdate-ipc.rst.txt

         Send Acknolwedge to Hawkbit server after an update if SWUpdate is set to wait for.

 sysrestart
-        Used with SWU handler, allow to perform a network restart
+        Used with SWU handler, allow one to perform a network restart

 -r
         optionally reboot the target after a successful update